-In the event of a change of control and/or merger, the Insurer must provide notice 15 days prior to the effective date of the transaction.
-The Insurer must reapply within 45 days following the effective date of the change of control and/or merger of the Insurer in order to maintain its listing.
-Failure to provide timely notice and/or reapplication may result in de- listing and/or late fees as defined within the Schedule of Fees.
+Control is presumed to exist if any person, directly or indirectly, owns, controls, holds with the power to vote, or holds proxies representing 10% or more of the voting securities of any other person.
+In the event of a change of control and/or merger, the Insurer shall provide notice 30 days prior to the effective date of the transaction.
+Additionally, the Insurer shall reapply within 45 days following the effective date of the change of control and/or merger of the Insurer in order to maintain its listing.
+Failure to provide timely notice and/or reapplication may result in de-listing.

-Decline in Equity (Does not apply to Lloyd's Syndicates)
+Notification of Decline in Equity (Does not apply to Lloyd's Syndicates)

-If an Insurer's equity has declined or is expected to decline by 10% or greater compared to the most recent annual filing, it must notify the IID immediately.
-If shareholders' equity has dropped below the minimum standard described in Section II.A - Shareholders' Equity Funds, the Insurer must immediately inform the IID.
-Failure to provide timely notice will result in late fees, as defined within the Schedule of Fees.
-If an Insurer is unable to increase equity to the required level within 15 business days, it will be subject to de-listing.
+If the Quarterly Listed Insurer's equity has declined or is expected to decline by 10% or greater compared to the most recent year-end or dropped below the minimum standard described in Section II.A - Shareholders' Equity Funds, the Insurer must immediately inform the IID with a detailed explanation of the decline and a plan describing the resolution.
+Failure to provide timely notice may result in delisting as described in Section V - De-Listing.
+If an Insurer is unable to increase equity to the required level within 15 business days, it may be subject to de-listing.